rikhuijzer/jas/README.md

 This tool is meant to be used in situations where you want to reliably install a binary.
 By reliably, I mean that you want to specify the SHA-256 checksum so that the binary can not be changed without you noticing.

+## Features

+- 📦 Unpack tarballs.
+- 🔒 Verify the checksum of the downloaded file.
+- 🖥️ Automatically detect the correct asset name for the current platform.
+- 📂 Install the binary to a custom directory.
+- 🔧 Make the binary executable.

+## Background

 This tool is primarly intended to be used in CI as a workaround for GitHub Actions's poor security guarantees.
 For example, recently the `tj-actions/changed-files` Action caused many repositories to leak their secrets.
 As with many problems, multiple things have to go wrong for this to happen.